 We also found that while every website we visited (with country-specific versions available) automatically directed us to the version indicated by our apparent IP address, all of them provided the option to manually change the country-specific version used, without the need for a VPN or other means of subterfuge.

-VPN is fantastic for a great many things - it offers privacy while surfing the internet, protects you from hackers when using WiFi hotspots, allows you watch overseas version of Netflix, and more, but we have to conclude what we have long suspected - that claims VPN can save you money on flights and hotels are groundless.
+VPN is fantastic for a great many things - it offers privacy while surfing the internet, protects you from hackers when using WiFi hotspots, allows you to watch an overseas version of Netflix, and more, but we have to conclude what we have long suspected - that claims VPN can save you money on flights and hotels are groundless.